consulo/consulo-dev.github.io/docs/tutorials/custom_language_support/syntax_highlighter_and_color_settings_page.md

 ```

 ### 5.2.
 Define a Syntax Highlighter Factory
-The factory provides a standard way for the IntelliJ Platform to instantiate the syntax highlighter for Simple Language files.
+The factory provides a standard way for the Consulo to instantiate the syntax highlighter for Simple Language files.
 Here, `SimpleSyntaxHighlighterFactory` subclasses [`SyntaxHighlighterFactory`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/fileTypes/SyntaxHighlighterFactory.java).

 ```java